You’re about to learn how to dispute a charge off from a consumer credit report.

 Don’t dispute a charge off online if you want to be successful.

-How to Dispute A Charge Off From Your Credit Report
+How to Dispute A Charge Off From A Credit Report

-According to the Fair Credit Reporting Act (FCRA), the only items that may appear on your credit are those that are verifiable, accurate, and timely.
+According to the Fair Credit Reporting Act (FCRA), the only items that may appear on a credit report are those that are verifiable, accurate, and timely.

 What that means is if the creditor can’t prove it, if they report incomplete/incorrect data, or if it’s older than 7 years, then they have to delete it.